Columbus police shooting 911 caller said someone ‘trying to stab us’ before officer killed knife-swinging teen

 The officer who discharged his firearm, Nicholas Rearden, has been on the force since December 2019.
 He has been placed on administrative leave pending an investigation.

-Footage from his body-worn camera showed that as soon as he pulled up, a young female can be seen with an apparent knife in her hand forcing another female to the ground.
-She then turns and charges at another nearby female while holding the apparent knife, at which point Rearden fires multiple shots, fatally striking her.
+Footage from his body-worn camera shows that as soon as he pulls up, a young female with an apparent knife in her hand is forcing another female to the ground.
+She then turns and charges at another female neaby, while still holding the apparent knife, at which point Rearden fires multiple shots, fatally striking her.

 OHIO POLICE OFFICER FATALLY SHOOTS TEENAGE GIRL WHO APPEARS TO HOLD A KNIFE DURING FIGHT